Residual Context Diffusion Language Models: The RCD Method

 \textbf{Step 1: Reference Model Initialization.} In the first stage, we require a model capable of generating reliable probability distributions to serve as ``ground truth'' residuals.
 We define this as the Reference Model ($\mathcal{M}_{\text{ref}}$).
 We initialize $\mathcal{M}_{\text{ref}}$ from a pre-trained lightweight dLLM and fine-tune it on the downstream dataset using the standard masked objective.
 Once trained, $\mathcal{M}_{\text{ref}}$ serves as a frozen ``hint.''
 Given any masked input $\Vx^{(t)}$, it can estimate a high-quality probability distribution $\Vp^{(t)}$, which represents the ideal contextual information available at noise level $t$.

 \textbf{Step 2: Residual-Aware Target Training.} In the second stage, we train the Target Model ($\mathcal{M}_{\text{target}}$) to effectively incorporate residual information.
-The key idea is to use the frozen $\mathcal{M}_{\text{ref}}$ to simulate the residual signal that would have come from a previous step.
+This model is also initialized from a base model and is trained with the following recipe.
+Here, our key idea is to use the frozen $\mathcal{M}_{\text{ref}}$ to simulate the residual signal that would have come from a previous step.
 During each training step with a masked sequence $\Vx^{(t)}$, the process proceeds as follows: \begin{compactitem}[$\bullet$] \item \textbf{Signal Generation:} The frozen $\mathcal{M}_{\text{ref}}$ computes the probability distributions $\Vp^{(t)}$ and the corresponding entropy weights $\alpha^{(t)}$ (via Eq.~(\ref{eqn:alpha})). \item \textbf{Residual Injection:} We construct the residual vector and input embedding via Eq.~(\ref{eqn:residual}-\ref{eqn:formula}).
 Crucially, while the probabilities come from $\mathcal{M}_{\text{ref}}$, we perform the weighted sum using the input embedding codebook of $\mathcal{M}_{\text{target}}$.
 This ensures the residual vector lies in the correct latent space for the Target Model. \item \textbf{Optimization:} The Target Model receives the combined input (masked tokens + residual vectors) and is trained to predict the original tokens $\Vx^{(0)}$. \end{compactitem}

 The optimization objective is the standard cross-entropy loss:

 where $\tilde{\Ve}_i^{(t)}$ is the input embedding augmented with residual signals from $\mathcal{M}_{\text{ref}}$.
 By freezing $\mathcal{M}_{\text{ref}}$, we provide a stationary target for $\mathcal{M}_{\text{target}}$, preventing the self-reinforcing instability.
 This effectively transforms the recursive definition into a supervised learning task for the model to learn to make accurate predictions given a feasible residual context.